nemasu/SixFTP/README.md

 - **WinSCP**: Use FTP protocol with the displayed IP and port
 - **Any other FTP client**: Use the connection information displayed when the server starts

+### GUI Features

+When running in GUI mode, you can:

+1. **Configure Server Settings**: Set directory, credentials, ports, and bind address
+2. **Start/Stop Server**: Control server operation with visual buttons
+3. **View Connection Info**: See all connection details for easy copy-paste
+4. **Status**: See server status and binding information

 ### Default Credentials

 - **Username**: `user`